determined-ai/pdk/deploy/README.md

 &nbsp;

 Each new pipeline will create a pod in the `${MLDM_NAMESPACE}` namespace.
+With the cluster defaults in place, the pod will be deleted if there are no active workloads to process.
 Check the status of the Pod before continuing. `imgPullBackError` means the cluster was unable to pull the image from your registry.
 Other errors might indicate lack of permissions, etc.

 Next, create the deployment pipeline: